DELUXEHUNTER/The-Neo-Wastelands/README.md

- # Neo
+<H> Neo

-Neo is an unciv mod based on a book/story I'm writing.
+<p> Neo is an unciv mod based on a book/story I'm writing.
 I felt like I wanted a way to actually give my story a meaning because I'm not skilled enough to make my own game

 The lore for nations, units, ect... are all either direct copies or changed slightly from their in universe counterpart.
 I would appreciate help coding and creating ideas, anyone may help as long as they do not ruin the mod for everyone else, I really would appreciate the help